-Bill was planning on withdrawing 4% of his portfolio to generate the $40,000.
+Bill planned to withdraw 4% of his portfolio to generate $40,000.
 However, based on recent research published by Morning Star, Bill would only have a 50% chance of having his money last 30 years.
-Alternately, to have a 90% chance of having his money last for 30 years, he would have to lower his retirement income to $27,000.
+Alternatively, to have a 90% chance of having his money last for 30 years, he would have to lower his retirement withdrawals to $27,000.

 On the other hand, Jill elects to incorporate a fixed index annuity into her retirement strategy.

 By using a portion of her $1 million to purchase a fixed index annuity, she can still reach her retirement income goal of $40,000.
 Plus, the income generated by the fixed index annuity can be guaranteed to generate lifetime income.

 The key is to address the many retirement risks; you may need to consider retirement products that you may not have contemplated when you were saving for retirement.